 Witnesses Amanda Blakeman (Deputy Chief Constable at Gwent Police), Ian Dyson QPM (Commissioner at City of London Police), Patrick Holdaway (Chief Inspector at Hampshire Constabulary), and David Jamieson (Commissioner at West Midlands Police and Crime Commissioner)

-Witnesses Joanne Cairns (Head of Research and Economics at Union of Shop Distributive and Allies Workers (USDAW)), James Lowman (Chief Executive at ACS (The Association of Convenience Stores)), Tom Ironside, Iona Blake, and Paul Gerrard
+Witnesses Joanne Cairns (Head of Research and Economics at Union of Shop Distributive and Allies Workers (USDAW)), James Lowman (Chief Executive at ACS (The Association of Convenience Stores)), Tom Ironside (Director, Business and Regulation at British Retail Consortium), Iona Blake (Security and Incident Manager at Boots UK), and Paul Gerrard (Campaigns and Public Affairs Manager at The Co-op)